 - You may qualify for federal education loans or other assistance.
 Please check your financial aid award and the various federal loan links available on our Student Loan Information page.

-- The IU Kokomo Office of Scholarships and Financial Aid does not endorse any lender and we will process a loan from any lender you choose.
+- The IU Kokomo Office of Financial Aid and Scholarships does not endorse any lender and we will process a loan from any lender you choose.

 Applying for a Private Loan